MariaPetrovskaya/Data-Science-demo/Toxic_comments,_compare_models_BERT_and_TF_IDF/readme.md

 - ML metrics accuracy_score, f1_score
 #### Conclusions
 - The project is completed
+- Different Count-Based Ebbedding and Transformers Methods for features extraction were compared
-- Different  text features Machine learning models were trained and compared, the model with the best metric was selected
+- Machine learning models were trained and compared, the model with the best metric was selected
 - The selected Machine learning model was tested on a test dataset
 - Required metric was reached